-• Prohibition of forced labor All labor that is forced under threat of punishment or for which the individual has not offered herself or himself voluntarily is prohibited.
-Prohibition of child labor Work by and employment of workers under the minimum age of statutory employment in the country or region in which the business operates is prohibited, and this labor is not used.
-Guarantee of equal opportunity Diversity and individuality are respected, and fairness and equal opportunity in job openings and employment, including in recruiting, promotions, remuneration, and training, is ensured.
-No Tolerance for Discrimination and Harassment Unjust discrimination and harassment based on race, skin color, sex, religion, birthplace, beliefs, age, disability, sexual orientation, and sexual identity, and other attributes are not permitted.
-Guarantee of safe workplaces ensuring the health of working people The IHI Group strives to create and maintain safe and healthful workplaces so that people working in each workplace are able to demonstrate their abilities to the fullest extent.
-Respect of the basic rights of working people The IHI Group respects basic labor rights, including freedom of association and workers' right to organize and engage in collective bargaining.
+Prohibition of All labor that is forced under threat of punishment or for forced labor which the individual has not offered herself or himse voluntarily is prohibited.
+Prohibition of child Work by and employment of workers under the minimum age of statutory employment in the country or region in which the business operates is prohibited, and this labor Guarantee of equal Diversity and individuality are respected, and fairness and equal opportunity in job openings and employment, including in recruiting, promotions, remuneration, and training, is ensured.
+No Tolerance for Unjust discrimination and harassment based on race.
+Discrimination and skin color, sex, religion, birthplace, beliefs, age, disability, sexual orientation, and sexual identity, and other attributes are not permitted.
+Guarantee of safe The IHI Group strives to create and maintain safe and ensuring the health workplace are able to demonstrate their abilities to the of working people fullest extent.
+Respect of the The IHI Group respects basic labor rights, including basic rights of freedom of association and workers' right to organize and working people engage in collective bargaining.
 Payment of wages and management of labor hours are conducted appropriately.